Newborn Rashes and Skin Conditions

 - Café-au-lait spots are flat, brown birthmarks that are usually oval in shape.
 They may get bigger and darker, and your baby may get more of them throughout childhood.

 - Mongolian spots are smooth, flat, blue or blue-gray birthmarks, usually on the lower back and buttocks.
 They often look like bruises.
-They are very common among darker-skinned newborns, such as black, Asian, and East Indian babies.
+They are very common among darker-skinned newborns.
 They usually fade by school age, but they may never disappear entirely.

 - Port-wine stains are pink-red at birth and then become a darker red-purple color.
 These birthmarks are formed by blood vessels that did not develop properly.
 They can be large.
 Light port-wine stains may fade, but about half get bigger as the child grows.
 Sometimes they get thicker and darker.